WilsonZheng0327/ml/README.md

 Documenting my progress learning ML

-nanogpt:        following https://www.youtube.com/watch?v=kCc8FmEb1nY&ab_channel=AndrejKarpathy by Andrej Karpathy
+nanogpt:        following the paper "Attention Is All You Need" and Andrej Karpathy